BrickSchema/brick-example-server/README.md

 - Each row is a timestamped value.
 - The `uuids` in the timeseries database are the same uuids in Brick.

+### Grafana
+- If you use `docker-compose.yaml.template` to run Brick Server, a Grafana will be automatically instantiated on your localhost as well.
+The default username/password is `bricker/brick-demo` as specified in `config/grafana/grafana.ini`.

 ## Authorization
 - Currently, we only support a very primitive authorization.
 A user can manually generate a JWT token with the privkey used in Brick Server, which can be used as a bearer token.
 The token will authorize the usage of any APIs until it expires.
     - You can get it through `tools/get_jwt_token $expiration_time_in_seconds`.
 - You can retrieve the public key at `/auth/jwt_pubkey`.

+## Create Self-Signed SSL Certificate
+- `tools/gen_selfsigned_certificate`

 # Tests